Ross-Hunter/jsonapi_expectations/README.md

     $ gem install jsonapi_expectations

-## Usage

-`expect_attributes`

-`expect_attributes_in_list`

-`expect_relationship`

-`expect_relationship_in_list`

-`expect_item_count`

-`expect_item_in_list`

-`expect_item_to_not_be_in_list`

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+TODO:
+- Better error/failure messages, right now they fall through to Airborne
+- Flesh out test cases as examples - I have written about 200 tests using these, I know they work 😀

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jsonapi_expectations.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Ross-Hunter/jsonapi_expectations.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+This Gem has been lovingly hand-crafted by [Ross-Hunter](http://ross-hunter.com), and built on top of the super-sweet [Airborne Gem](https://github.com/brooklynDev/airborne).

 ## License